zammad/zammad-documentation/appendix/backup-and-restore/restore.rst

    * PostgreSQL based installations will drop and re-create the database!
      MySQL / MariaDB based installations restore on the existing database.
-   * The restoration process requires an existing Zammad installation.
-   * If you can, do not mix the versions of backup and restoration destination!
    * You require at least twice the backed up Zammad instance size of free storage.
 If you have the dump only, factor 3 *could* be a good number.